snu-mllab/DPPO/README.md

 ## Installation

 Note: Our code was tested on Linux OS with CUDA 12.
-If your system specification is different (e.g., CUDA 11), you may need some modification on the `requirements.txt` file and the installation commands.
+If your system specification differs (e.g., CUDA 11), you may need to modify the `requirements.txt` file and the installation commands.

 Follow the steps below:
 ```